 This graph also gives an indication of the underlying trend rate.
 The average quarterly growth rate is around 0.6 – 0.7%. (annual growth rate of 2.5%) In the late 1980s, we had growth well above the underlying trend, rate – but this led to recession of 1990-1991

-This shows the steady increase in real GDP in the post-war period.
+This shows a steady increase in real GDP in the post-war period.

 What determines the Long Run Trend Rate of Growth?